12 Fascinating Things to do in Dawson City

 If you prefer to hike it, grab a map at the visitor centre downtown and ask about the different route options.
 Starting from downtown, you’ll climb about 2000 feet (600 meters) in about 5 miles round trip.

-Take a Hike in Tombstone Territorial Park
+Take a Hike or drive to Tombstone Territorial Park

 An hour and a half from Dawson City, Tombstone Territorial Park is an outdoor lovers paradise.
 A possible day trip or multi day camping trip from Dawson, start your adventure at the Tombstone Interpretive Centre.
 The Centre is open late May through September and has wheelchair accessible toilets.
 There is also a short nature trail here that is wheelchair accessible.